MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm-schema.md

 1. Import the solution into the required environment.
 This environment must have the v2 schema enabled.

-## Deal with v1 and v2 schema migration with solutions
+## Manage v1 and v2 schema migrations with solutions

-When using solution to manage the lifecycle of your desktop flows, please be aware when using solutions import a v2 desktop flows in an environment with v1 and v2 desktop flows.
+When using solution to manage the lifecycle of your desktop flows, it's important to note the following considerations for importing v2 desktop flows into an environment that contains both v1 and v2 desktop flows.

-### Managed solution
+### Managed solutions

 > [!NOTE]
-> As a best practice, you shouldn't be updating a managed desktop flow directly and instead import a new version of the solution.
+> As a best practice, you shouldn't update a managed desktop flow directly.
+Instead, import a new version of the solution.
 Updating a managed desktop flow in v2 schema is now blocked.

-When you are using managed solution to export desktop flows from your test environment to production environment, if you have a desktop flow that has been updated from v1 to v2 in your target environment and you want to import a new version in v2 from another environment, you will first need to remove the managed solution from the target environment before importing it again.
+If you meet all of the following criteria, you first need to remove the managed solution from the target environment before importing it again:

+- You use a managed solution to export desktop flows from your test environment to production environment.
+- You have a desktop flow that was updated from v1 to v2 in your target environment.
+- You want to import a new version in v2 from another environment.

-If you cannot remove the solution because you have other dependencies on this solution, you will need to remove any unmanaged layer on the desktop flow, including related data.
-To see the related data, in the desktop flow in the solution, click on "Dependencies" and select the "Used by" tab.
-You will see the list of unmanaged binary associated with this desktop flow and you can delete those.
+If you can't remove the solution because you have other dependencies on this solution, you need to remove any unmanaged layer on the desktop flow, including related data.
+To see the related data, in the desktop flow in the solution, select **Dependencies** and then select the **Used by** tab.
+You see the list of unmanaged binaries associated with this desktop flow and you can delete them.

-If the desktop flows on the target environment is still in v1, you can safely import the solution containing the v2 desktop flow.
+If the desktop flows on the target environment are still v1, you can safely import the solution containing the v2 desktop flow.

-### Unmanaged solution
+### Unmanaged solutions

 > [!NOTE]
-> Unmanaged solution should only be used for sharing desktop flow with other makers and shouldn't be use to import into production where managed solution is recommended to have a proper ALM.
+> An unmanaged solution should only be used for sharing a desktop flow with other makers and shouldn't be use to import into production.
+Instead, a managed solution is recommended to have a proper ALM.

+If you meet all of the following criteria, you need to first delete the desktop flows from the target environment using an unmanaged solution:

-If you are using unmanaged solution to share desktop flows, if you have a desktop flow that was updated from v1 to v2 in your target environment and you want to import a new version in v2 from another environment, you will need to first delete the desktop flows from the target environment.
+- You use an unmanaged solution to share desktop flows.
+- You have a desktop flow that was updated from v1 to v2 in your target environment.
+- You want to import a new version in v2 from another environment.

-If the desktop flows on the target environment is still in v1, you can safely import the solution containing the v2 desktop flow.
+If the desktop flows in the target environment are still v1, you can safely import the solution containing the v2 desktop flow.